dosarudaniel/CS438_Project/README.md

 ## Performance
 Our implementation is offering a `O(logN)` ID search time complexity in a Chord ring network, the graph below was obtained by runnning multiple (N) Peerster processes on the same localhost.
+Considering this, we can see a lower bound of just 0.5ms for the Find Successor query.
+Testing for various values of N, reveals the logarithmic curve below:

 ![Query time of findSuccessor RPC](https://github.com/dosarudaniel/CS438_Project/blob/dosarudaniel-improve-readme/docs/QueryTime_FindSuccessor.png)